gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Use cases

 A producer project compiles and links a dynamic library for multiple Intel x86 architectures, for a single operating system.
 The library has zero or more dependencies.
 The library is published to a repository.

 A consumer project links and runs an executable against the appropriate variant of the library, resolved from the repository.

-Out of scope for this work is support for other chipsets, or projects the build a library for multiple chipsets.
+Out of scope for this work is support for other chipsets, or projects that build a library for multiple chipsets.

 ## Implementation